SuperAwesomeRobots/arduino-octasonic/firmware/README.md

 - Add command to set max distance to read (currently hard-coded as 100cm)
 - Use two bytes for sensor readings, allowing for distances > 255 cm
+- Make the polling interval configurable
+- Make the polling order configurable